After FCC repealed Net Neutrality last year, the EU is trying to kill open internet the same way through Articles 11 and 13.

 Article 13 Memes

-Article 13 certainly prompted fear over the use of memes, GIFs, animated video, or short video clips that go viral on the internet.
+Article 13 certainly prompted fear over the use of memes, GIFs, animated videos, or short video clips that go viral on the internet.

 Previously, critics claimed that Article 13 would make it impossible for users to even share the tiniest part of copyrighted material work on Facebook, YouTube, or other websites.